MariaDolmatova/Cohesion-Prediction-Based-on-EEG-data/README.md

-# Final Project for Python
+# Cohesion Prediction Based on EEG data
 **By Li and Dolmatova**

 ## Introduction